Corporate Governance

 - Make a contribution to the economic, social and educational well‐being of all of the communities it serves;

-- Meet the relevant requirements of domestic and international legislation appropriate to the Company’s operations;
+- Meet the relevant requirements of domestic and international legislation appropriate to the Company’s operations; and

-- Create an inclusive workplace culture; and
+- Create an inclusive workplace culture.

-Market disclosure
+c) Market disclosure

 The Company is subject to parallel obligations under the AIM Rules and MAR, in relation to the disclosure and control of price sensitive information.
-The Company has obligations under corporate and securities laws and stock exchange rules to keep the market fully informed of information which may have a material effect on the price or value of Company’s securities and to correct any material misrepresentation, mistake or misinformation in the market.
+The Company has obligations under corporate and securities laws and stock exchange rules to keep the market fully informed of information which may have a material effect on the price or value of the Company’s securities and to correct any material misrepresentation, mistake or misinformation in the market.
 The Company takes continuous disclosure seriously and requires that all of its directors, officers, employees and contractors observe and adhere to the Company’s procedures and policies governing compliance with all laws pertaining to continuous disclosure, tipping off and insider trading.

 - The communications of the Company with the public are timely, factual and accurate and broadly disseminated in accordance with all applicable legal and regulatory requirements;